 A common cause of the phantom ringing is damage to the cells in your ears.
 Tiny hairs in your ears vibrate from sound waves and trigger messages to your brain.
 When those hairs are bent or broken, they can transmit random messages that indicate sound.

 Other less common causes of tinnitus include Meniere’s disease, temporomandibular joint (TMJ) disorders, and head or neck trauma.
 Circulatory issues like high blood pressure or atherosclerosis can also cause tinnitus.

 Your Lakeshore ENT physician examines your ears and asks questions about the sounds you hear, including:

 Your doctor also performs a general physical exam and reviews your overall health and well-being to check for other health conditions that can cause tinnitus.

 You’ll also have some hearing tests to determine if you have hearing loss and if tinnitus is disrupting your ability to hear normal sounds.

 Treatment for tinnitus depends on the condition causing the phantom ringing.
 This may involve treating a vascular health issue, changing your medication, or even removing an earwax blockage.

 If your tinnitus is related to hearing loss, your doctor focuses treatment on managing your symptoms.
 White noise machines can drown out bothersome noises, including tinnitus.
 You might also benefit from a hearing aid to improve your hearing and reduce the perceived sounds caused by tinnitus.

-If ringing in your ears is distracting or troubling you, call Lakeshore Ear, Nose & Throat or make an appointment online today.
+If ringing in your ears is distracting or troubling you, call Lakeshore Ear, Nose & Throat Center or make an appointment online today.